My Values as a Psychologist

 I Believe in the Inherent Worth and Dignity of All People

 Your value is not determined by your weight, your productivity, your gender identity, your ability status, your income, or whether you’ve ever been in therapy before.
-You are worthy of care because you are human.
+You’re worthy of care because you’re a human being.

 I Am LGBTQ+ Affirming and Queer-Identified

-Whether you're questioning your identity or confidently living it, you deserve a therapist who understands the nuances of queer experience—without needing to be educated by you.
+Whether you’re questioning your identity, navigating transitions, or living openly and confidently, you deserve a therapist who understands the nuances of queer experience and doesn’t need you to educate them.

 I Take a Weight-Inclusive, Non-Diet Approach